 Have You Ever Been Bitter?
-Bitterness is the anger and disappointment that we exhibit whether intrinsically or extrinsically after being treated unfairly over a specific situation.
-In our lifetime, we will experience bitterness in one way or the other because we live in an unfair world and people may take decisions or actions which may lead us to be bitter or resentful.
+Bitterness is the anger and disappointment that we exhibit whether intrinsically or extrinsically after being treated unfairly in a specific situation.
+In our lifetime, we will experience bitterness in one way or the other because we live in an unfair world and people may make decisions or actions that may lead us to be bitter or resentful.

-The effect of bitterness are numerous and includes depression, anxiety, emotional pain, self-defeating, distrust, undermine your physical health, increase your stress level, self-doubt and weakening your personal ideals.
+The effect of bitterness are numerous and includes depression, anxiety, emotional pain, self-defeating, distrust, undermining your physical health, increased stress level, self-doubt, and weakening your personal ideals.

 In order to effectively overcome bitterness, we have outlined ten (10) strategies that can support and guide you to successfully overcome and cure the bitterness in you below:

 - Forgive yourself for harboring anger and bitterness against the person or people who you perceive have wronged or betrayed you.